CarlosOlave/Obj_Viewer/README.md

 regular web surfing.
 You may want to create a separate browser profile / shortcut used just for local development to be safe.

-Chrome Support
+Option 1: Chrome
 ==========

  Start Chrome executable with a command line flag:

 chrome --allow-file-access-from-files

-Run local server
+Option 2: Run local server
 ==========

 The simplest probably is to use Python's built-in http server.